frictionlessdata/schema-collaboration/documentation/User.md

  * "List Datapackages": takes you to the list of datapackages assigned to this user
  * "Copy List Datapackages": copies the link to the datapackages to your clipboard.

- If we observe the "List Datapackages" at the moment it is empty:
+ If we open the "List Datapackages" (for this user) it is empty:
 ![list_of_datapackages_for_user_empty](images/list_of_datapackages_for_user_empty.png)

 Note that this page doesn't have the left hand side bar.
-This is an indication that this page is accessible by anyone just having the link: it can be sent to the researcher and will be able to see their datapackages.
+This is because the external pages (available to collaborators) do not have it and the URL can be sent to the collaborators in order to work on it.

 ## Assign a datapackage to a researcher
 Select "Datapackages" on the left hand side and then "Options -> Manage Datapackage":